sr-dash/SFT-1D/docs/sample0.md

 SFT source code.
 The top level directory contains the following
 subdirectories:

--   `doc` - the documentation directory
+-   `docs` - the documentation directory

 -   `bipole_file` - the bipole properties to generate the source terms for the model